davidye007/USA_Insurance/README.md

 2) Does heath insurance enrollment rate and main insurance type change based on a state's political affiliation?

-3) Does healthcare enrollment change with presidential shifts?

 Data set explanations for each column:

 State: All 50 states in the United States, plus United States (representing the whole of the U.S.), and the District of Columbia.